How to Pay Down Credit Card Debt

-There are many ways to pay down credit card debt from simply making larger payments to borrowing again to consolidate your debt at lower rates.
-While some are unequivocally better than others, the best option for you depends on:
+There are many ways to pay down credit card debt from simply making larger payments to consolidating your debt at lower rates.
+While some methods are better than others, the best option for you depends on:

 |Snowball||You can make larger payments, but need ongoing motivation.|